Japamala

 The main body of a mala usually consists of 108 beads of roughly the same size and material as each other, although smaller versions, often factors of 108 such as 54 or 27, exist.
 A distinctive 109th "guru bead" or mother bead, which is not counted, is very common.

 Mala beads have traditionally been made of a variety of materials such as wood, stone, gems, seeds, bone and precious metals—with various religions often favouring certain materials—and strung with natural fibres such as cotton, silk, or animal hair.
 In the modern era, synthetic materials can also be used, such as plastic or glass beads, and nylon cords.
 Malas are similar to other forms of prayer beads used in various world religions, such as the misbaha in Islam and the rosary in Christianity.

 History

 Origin

-The specific origin of the mala is unknown, with the use of beads for counting being a widespread practice in ancient cultures.
-No references to malas occur in Chinese literature before the introduction of Buddhism during the Han dynasty, suggesting that the practice may have originated in India, and then spread to China.
-No mention of a mala occurs in the Buddhist Agamas or Pali Nikayas, generally regarded as the oldest Buddhist literature, and it is unclear if their use originated with Buddhists or with Brahmins, Jains, or some other Indian religious community.
+The specific origin of the mala is unknown, with the use of beads for counting being a widespread practice among ancient cultures.
+No references to malas appear in Chinese literature before the introduction of Buddhism during the Han dynasty, suggesting that the practice may have originated in India before spreading to China.
+No mention of a mala occurs in the Buddhist Agamas or Pali Nikayas, generally regarded as the oldest Buddhist literature.
+It is therefore unclear whether the use of malas originated among Buddhists or among Brahmins, Jains, or another Indian religious community.